SocksTheWolf/DeckConnectSite/_pages/documentation.md

   - /assets/css/jekyll_img.css
 ---

-DeckConnect supports a variety of different delegate types to fire, from blueprint delegates, native delegates and just plain lambdas, if you have a function, you can call it as a response to a DeckConnect Action.
+DeckConnect supports a variety of different delegate types to fire, from blueprint delegates, native delegates and just plain lambdas.
+If it can be coded (either via C++ or  blueprints), it can be used as a response to a DeckConnect Action.

 This page assumes that you have already gone through [the Setup guide](/setup), as that covers around 90% of all use cases.